Key Lime Pie Bars are a favorite dessert in a bar!! They have a graham cracker crust and a delicious cream cheese and lime filling.

 - 6 oz cream cheese room temperature

-- 14 oz condensed milk
+- 14 oz sweetened condensed milk

 - 4 egg yolks

-- 1 tbsp lime zest
+- 1 tablespoon lime zest

 - 1/2 cup key lime juice or regular lime juice

-- 1/2 tsp vanilla extract
+- 1/2 teaspoon vanilla extract

-In a food processor or in a large ziploc bag with a rolling pin, crush the graham crackers until fine crumbs form.
+- In a food processor or in a large Ziploc bag with a rolling pin, crush the graham crackers until fine crumbs form.

-In a medium mixing bowl, combine the crumbs, sugar, salt and butter, mix to combine.
+- In a medium mixing bowl, combine the crumbs, sugar, salt, and butter.
+Mix to combine.
 Press the crumbs evenly into the bottom of the lined pan.
 Place in the oven and bake for 10 minutes.

-Meanwhile, in a large mixing bowl with a hand mixer or the bowl of a stand mixer, beat the cream cheese until smooth and creamy.
+- Meanwhile, in a large mixing bowl with a hand mixer or the bowl of a stand mixer, beat the cream cheese until smooth and creamy.
 Add the condensed milk and mix until combined.

-Then, add the egg yolks one at a time, mixing well after each addition followed by the lime zest, juice and vanilla extract, mix until combined.
+- Then, add the egg yolks one at a time, mixing well after each addition followed by the lime zest, juice, and vanilla extract.
+Mix until combined.

-Pour the filling over the hot, baked crust.
+- Pour the filling over the hot, baked crust.
 Return to the oven and bake for 15-18 minutes or until set.
-The top should not brown.
+The top should not be brown.
 Remove from the oven and chill in the refrigerator for 2-4 hours before serving.
 I prefer dense, cold bars, so I generally give them the full 4 hours, however, the pictures taken above were shot after 2 hours.

-Cut and serve, store in an airtight container in the refrigerator for up to 5 days.
+- Cut and serve, store in an airtight container in the refrigerator for up to 5 days.